 This BSOD error message displays whenever a call for a specific application, file or setting failed.
 It’s usually followed by a set of letters and numbers, often in the form “Stop Code: 0x000000xx”) to specify the type of error.

-If you log-in to your computer, then you can apply some methods below to help you fix this error.
+If you log-in to your computer, then you can apply some of the methods below to help you fix this error.

 Check The Memory Dump File For The Cause

-When your Windows computer crash, it automatically create a dump file inside system root folder.
+When your Windows computer crash, it automatically creates a dump file inside the system root folder.
 Most times, it will be stored at C:\Windows\minidump

 Determine the file name (often .sys) which is making a bad pool request.